Limon-s-Interview-Prep-Zone/Design-Pattern/Structural-Design-Pattern/Structural-Design-Pattern.md

 3. `Client`: Interacts with the OrderProcessor to place an order without dealing with the complexities of individual subsystems.

 Benefits:
-1. Simplifies Complex Interfaces: Makes a system easier to use by hiding complex interactions behind a simple interface.
+1. `Simplifies Complex Interfaces:` Makes a system easier to use by hiding complex interactions behind a simple interface.
-2. Loose Coupling: Keeps clients loosely coupled with complex subsystems.
+2. `Loose Coupling:` Keeps clients loosely coupled with complex subsystems.
-3. Reduces Learning Curve: Reduces the complexity for clients needing only high-level functionality without understanding the inner workings.
+3. `Reduces Learning Curve:` Reduces the complexity for clients needing only high-level functionality without understanding the inner workings.

 ---
 ### 4# Proxy Design Pattern
 The Proxy Pattern provides a surrogate or placeholder to control access to an object.
 It offers a way to defer the full creation of an object or add an extra layer of logic without modifying the original object’s code.
 Proxies act as intermediaries between a client and the real object, handling additional responsibilities like access control, lazy initialization, or monitoring.<br>
+**trade off**
+1. `Lazy initialization:` delay the creation of resource-intensive objects until they are actually needed.

 **Example:** Suppose we have a `video streaming application`.
 Loading the full video object (with all metadata) can be expensive.
 We use a `virtual proxy to load video details only when requested`.

 1. `Subject Interface (IVideo)`: The common interface implemented by the `real object and the proxy`.